hdShang/arxiv-daily/docs/cs-LG/2025-09-26/papers/251001265v1-rlp-reinforcement-as-a-pretraining-objective.md

 ---
 layout: default
-title: RLP: Reinforcement as a Pretraining Objective
+title: "RLP: Reinforcement as a Pretraining Objective"
 ---

 # RLP: Reinforcement as a Pretraining Objective